 - Reduce dust emissions, improve air quality, and use less water

 We strive to improve our environmental footprint through operational efficiency and continuous improvement efforts.
 In 2020, we set our first enterprise energy and carbon emissions reduction goal to reduce the energy and carbon intensity of our operations by 15% by 2025.
 In addition, our divisions set sustainability and environmental goals relevant for their businesses.
-For example, in 2019 the Continuous Improvement team in our Environmental division is targeting a 2.5 percent reduction in diesel fuel use, the largest source of energy in its operations.
-The team has implemented GPS tracking on large mobile equipment to reduce idling time and improve the efficiencies of material movements at our sites.
+For example, in 2019 the Continuous Improvement team in our Environmental division targeted a 2.5 percent reduction in diesel fuel use, the largest source of energy in its operations.
+The Environmental team in North America has implemented GPS tracking on large mobile equipment to reduce idling time and improve the efficiencies of material movements at our sites.
 In 2020, this asset management tool was implemented across more than 300 vehicles at 18 sites, reducing diesel fuel use by over 230,000 gallons and saving over $1 million in operating expenses.
 At our Ijmuiden site in Amsterdam, we have committed to a 15 percent greenhouse gas reduction target.
 Our Clean Earth division has set a number of sustainability goals as part of their 2016-18 sustainability plan.
-We are in the process of enhancing our capabilities to comprehensively quantify and report on our environmental performance globally, with the intent to establish additional environmental targets for the company moving forward.

 Our community and civic engagement efforts reflect our commitment to building strong, sustainable communities.
 Every day, in every corner of the globe, Harsco employees offer their time and talents to our neighbors and neighborhoods.
 From charity hikes for cancer research, to helping rebuild the Houston area after the devastation of Hurricane Harvey, our colleagues volunteer thousands of hours to help create positive outcomes for the communities in which we live and work.